 - Colors: Orange, white, red, blue, green, and purple.

 - Monsters: Ghosts, Things That Go "Bump" in the Night, skeletons, pumpkin people, werecreatures, aliens, cryptids (such as Sasquatch, chupacabras, etc.), kitsunes, and most monsters from Greek mythology (especially the chimera and the Minotaur)

 - Elemental Powers: Light (particularly Star Power), water, ice, electricity, air, plants, and poison.

 - Musical instruments: Pipe organ, music box, piano, calliope, violin/cello/etc, and accordion.

 - Music genres: Classical, jazz, and soundtracks for movies/video games/etc. I'll listen to almost anything, though.

-- Genres in general: Comedy, fantasy, adventure, action, mystery, and musical (mainly for the Villain Songs).
+- Other genres: Comedy, fantasy, adventure, action, mystery, and musical (mainly for the Villain Songs).

 - Big Eater: I don't like food...
 I LOVE it.
 I have so many favorite foods that I can't decide on one, and my parents have often joked about how much I eat (although I'm far from being the only big eater in my family.)

 - Complexity Addiction: When it comes to art, I often come up with several ideas, most of which aren't practical.
 I am not good with functionality, I'm better with visual aesthetics.